URL Encoder / Decoder

 Yes.
 Each non-ASCII byte expands to three characters (%XX).
 A long Unicode-heavy parameter can blow past server URL length limits — most servers cap requests at around 8 KB of headers, and proxies sometimes truncate sooner.
 For long payloads, use POST.

-No. The four encode/decode functions are built into JavaScript and run entirely in your browser.
+No. The four encode/decode functions are built into JavaScript and run directly in your browser.
 Nothing is logged or transmitted.

 Advertisement